Search results

 As the empire theme came into sharper focus, it reminded me of something I learned in my literary non-fiction MFA program 25 years ago: any non-fiction work is a selection of details and observations in service of the story you want to tell.
 When we write, we include or exclude details to tell a particular story.
 As such, even the most objective, exhaustive reporting is a selection of facts to support a particular story.

 Granted, without this story, the author is merely collecting details, so we want the author’s interpretation.
 At the same time, we don’t want the author to make more complex events fit a neat, simple interpretation and narrative (the “narrative fallacy”).
 Hao’s book is mostly journalistic reporting, but it’s also a strong argument and critique of Silicon Valley.
-It follows a more expected journalistic arc to hold the powerful accountable and highlight injustice and suffering among the vulnerable.
+Following a conventional journalistic arc, her critique holds the powerful accountable and highlights the suffering of the vulnerable.

 Six years after my initial skepticism about OpenAI’s altruism, I’ve come to firmly believe that OpenAI’s mission—to ensure AGI benefits all of humanity—may have begun as a sincere stroke of idealism, but it has since become a uniquely potent formula for consolidating resources and constructing an empire-esque power structure.
 It is a formula with three ingredients:

-Hao’s critique isn’t that AGI is a farfetched notion, but that its narrative is used to manipulate and distract.
+Hao’s overall critique is that the AGI narrative is used to manipulate and distract.
 By focusing on the long-term, existential threats of AGI, figures like Altman can deflect attention from the immediate, tangible harms caused by AI development, such as resource extraction, labor exploitation, and knowledge consolidation.
 Hao’s book argues that whether AGI is a real possibility or not, its slippery and vague definition allows for a “ends-justifies-the-means” mentality, which she argues is a hallmark of an imperialistic approach to technology.

-Hao’s overall position on AI is a central theme of the book, which she clarifies near the end:
+Hao clarifies her overall position on AI near the end:

-In other words, Hao makes it clear that she isn’t opposed to AI as a technology.
-Instead, the book’s exposé stems from her deliberate journalistic choice to critique a specific model of AI development—one that’s centralized, extractive, and harmful.
-Hao’s position is that there is a different, more ethical path for AI.
+In other words, Hao isn’t opposed to AI as a technology (though this statement comes as somewhat of a surprise, given the momentum against AI throughout the book).
+Instead, Hao says the book’s focus (an exposé) stems from her deliberate journalistic choice to critique the model of AI development that’s centralized, extractive, and harmful.
+Hao’s position is that there’s a different, more ethical path for AI.
 She spends her final chapter outlining this alternative vision, providing examples of projects that are smaller in scale, community-focused, and designed to provide specific benefits to the people who contribute their data and resources.

 Wrestling with moral conflict

 Hao’s argument about AI companies functioning similar to empires does seem to have legitimacy to a degree.
 It leaves one, especially working in tech, with a moral conflict.
-For me, wrestling with that moral conflict returns me to explore the legitimacy of AGI and the degree of its societal impact.
+For me, wrestling with that moral conflict returns me to explore the likelihood of AGI and the degree of its societal impact.
+In fact, while listening to Leo Laporte’s Intelligent Machines podcast (the Fat Bears Live Now! episode), Steven Levy, one of the premier technology journalists who has authored eight books, a host asks him the following:

-Overall, it’s hard to evaluate AI in the present moment.
+I think it’s hard to evaluate AI in the present moment.
 We might look back in 10 years and wonder how we could have all been duped by such silly and farfetched notions.
 Or we could look back in 10 years and note that we failed to take the safety and alignment concerns seriously at a time when it was possible, before economic and societal collapse.
 But in the present, we don’t know.
-Hao explains how the definition of OpenAI’s mission keeps changing:
+As Levy says, “it could be the biggest of all.”
+And if so, does that give more weight and legitimacy to the ideological mission of AGI?

 … the creep of OpenAI has been nothing short of remarkable.
 In 2015, its mission meant being a nonprofit “unconstrained by a need to generate financial return” and open-sourcing research, as OpenAI wrote in its launch announcement.
 In 2016, it meant “everyone should benefit from the fruits of AI after its [sic] built, but it’s totally OK to not share the science,” as Sutskever wrote to Altman, Brockman, and Musk.
 In 2018 and 2019, it meant the creation of a capped profit structure “to marshal substantial resources” while avoiding “a competitive race without time for adequate safety precautions,” as OpenAI wrote in its charter.
 In 2020, it meant walling off the model and building an “API as a strategy for openness and benefit sharing,” as Altman wrote in response to my first profile.
 In 2022, it meant “iterative deployment” and racing as fast as possible to deploy ChatGPT.
 And in 2024, Altman wrote on his blog after the GPT-4o release: “A key part of our mission is to put very capable AI tools in the hands of people for free (or at a great price).”
 Even during OpenAI’s Omnicrisis, Altman was beginning to rewrite his definitions once more.”
 (401)

-Many AI experts, for example, Ray Kurzweil in The Singularity is Nearer, predict AGI to land in 2029 due to compounding acceleration and the general purpose nature of the AI technology.
+Many AI experts, for example, Ray Kurzweil in The Singularity is Nearer, predict AGI to land in 2029 due to compounding acceleration and the general purpose nature of the AI technology (meaning, it helps build tools and solutions across domains).
 Does that mean in several years I’ll be out of work, in another profession entirely?
 That kind of existential career angst hangs over us.
 In this position, I’m much less likely to see the mission or ideology of AI companies as being a means of manipulation to extract and exploit the world around them for their own empire-like gain.
 I’m also more understanding of the slippery nature of AGI given that it’s so hard to predict its impact on my own profession 5 years from now.

 Alternative trajectories for AI development